Phrasing/discord-music-bot/README.md

 ## Commands

--   `/play <youtube_url_or_search_query>`: Plays a song from a YouTube URL, Spotify URL, or a search query.
+-   `/play <url_or_search_query>`: Plays a song from a YouTube URL, Spotify URL, SoundCloud URL, or a search query.
 Adds the song to the queue if one is already playing.
 -   `/stop`: Stops the music, clears the queue, and disconnects the bot from the voice channel.
 -   `/skip`: Skips the current song and plays the next one in the queue.